johnnie172/johnnie172/README.md

 <h2 align="center">Hello there!
 My name is Johnathan Maytliss. 👋🤓</h2>

 <p align="center">I'm a Software Engineer from TLV-Israel.
-    I passionate about programming and new technologies.
+    I'm passionate about programming and new technologies.
-    When I'm not developing, you can find me Doing some electronics stuff, driving, working on cars, listening to music, photography or just hanging out!
+    When I'm not developing, you can find me doing some electronics stuff, driving, working on cars, listening to music, photography or just hanging out!
 </p>